Golden Minerals (NYSE:AUMN) Now Covered by Analysts at StockNews.com

-Equities researchers at StockNews.com started coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a report released on Sunday.
-The firm set a “hold” rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a research note issued on Thursday.
+The brokerage set a “hold” rating on the stock.

 About Golden Minerals